FullHuman/purgecss/docs/configuration.md

 })
 ```

-In the example, selectors ending with `red` such as `.bg-red` will be left in the final CSS.
+In this example, selectors ending with `red` such as `.bg-red` will be left in the final CSS.

 - **whitelistPatternsChildren**

-You can whitelist selectors based on a regular expression with `whitelistPatternsChildren`.
-Contrary to `whitelistPatterns`, it will also whitelist children of the selectors.
+You can whitelist selectors and their children based on a regular expression with `whitelistPatternsChildren`.

 ```js
 const purgecss = await new PurgeCSS().purge({